nellshamrell/cdnetworks-client/README.md

 # Cdnetworks Client

-The Cdnetworks Client is a simple wrapper for two [Cdnetworks](http://www.cdnetworks.com/) APIs
+The Cdnetworks Client is a simple wrapper for three [Cdnetworks](http://www.cdnetworks.com/) APIs
 * Config Open API v1.0
-* Cache Purge Open API v2.0
+* Cache Purge Open API v2.0 (older cache flushing API)
+* Cache Flush Open API v2.3.2 (most current cache flushing API)

 This gem allows a user to call methods from either of these APIs using the same syntax.